 AIRPORT LIMOUSINE BUS

-The airport limousine bus is the ideal choice over AREX or passengers who need to carry heavy luggage around.
+The airport limousine bus is the ideal choice over AREX for passengers who need to carry heavy luggage around.
 As said above, AREX has Seoul Station as the ultimate destination.
-Thus, for example, you are heading out to Myeongdong or Hongdae, the airport limousine bus will be more convenient for you than getting on AREX.
-This is because you can get nearer to your destination without having to carry around your luggage and/or transfer subway stations.
+Thus, for example, you are heading out to Myeongdong or Hongdae, AREX is not the best option for you.
+The airport limousine bus is the more convenient way because you can get nearer to your destination without having to carry around your luggage and/or transfer subway stations.

 There are again two types of airport limousine buses.
 The first type is called KAL, short for Korean Air Lines.
 These are deluxe buses which are bigger and more comfortable.
 They stop at major hotels in Seoul.
 The second type is the standard bus.
 They are not as big nor comfortable but they cost cheaper and they make more stops.
 This will bring you much closer to your final destination.
 The key here is finding out which bus to take.
 To help you on that, you can check out the airport limo bus website.